TerenceLiu98/COMP1023/Lecture_Note/A Simple C Program.md

 - - - -

 ## Debugging
-Programme errors often are called bugs, and finding and fixing the errors is called debugging.
+program errors often are called bugs, and finding and fixing the errors is called debugging.
 ### Syntax Errors
 Use valid C symbols in the wrong places.
 Do not follow C’s rules
 ### Semantic Errors